Briggsc28/briggsc28.github.io/_posts/2015-05-25-Using-SQLITE-in-Windows-10-IoT-Core-Insider-Preview.md

 * Has no dependencies

 ## 1.Create a new universal application
-In this tutorial, the Windows 10 universal application I create will be called _â€˜SQLitePiExampleâ€™_ .
+In this tutorial, the Windows 10 universal application I create will be called _‘SQLitePiExample’_ .

 ## 2.Install the SQLite Visual Studio extension for Visual Studio 2015
 Download and install the pre-release version of SQLite Visual Studio extension for Visual Studio 2015 RC which can be found [here](http://sqlite.org/download.html).